DavidCEllis/PrefabClasses/docs/compiled_construction.md

 1. Provide `compile_prefab=True` to the `prefab` decorator
 2. Place a `# COMPILE_PREFABS` comment at the top of the .py file
-3. Insert the import hook from `prefab_classes_hook` before importing the module
+3. Insert the import hook from `prefab_classes.hook` before importing the module

 The compilation is done by parsing the AST of the module and creating the methods there before the file is processed and converted to a .pyc.
 This means that after